Ostrava: Coat of arms

 The city's coat of arms features a blue shield with a rearing silver horse standing on a green lawn.
 The horse wears a golden saddle and a red coverlet.
 At the top right of the shield there is a golden rose with green leaves and a red core.
 The horse in the coat-of-arms wears no bridle.
 The oldest known depiction of this coat-of-arms is on a seal dating from 1426.
 The first coloured version dates from 1728.
-The horse is often interpreted as a symbol of Ostrava's position on a major trade route, or as a figure taken from the coat-of-arms of Ostrava's first vogt (reeve), while the golden rose probably comes from the family coat-of-arms of the bishop of Olomouc Stanislav Thurzo.
+The horse is often interpreted as a symbol of Ostrava's position on a major trade route, or as a figure taken from the coat-of-arms of Ostrava's first vogt (reeve), while the golden rose probably comes from the family coat-of-arms of the bishop of Olomouc Stanislav I Thurzo.
 This explanation is supported by most modern literature.

 Another theory suggests that the Bishop granted Ostrava the right to use the horse in its coat-of-arms out of gratitude for the assistance that the town provided to the people of the Bishop's estate in Hukvaldy when the estate was being looted and pillaged.
 Apparently the help came so quickly that the pillagers did not have time to attach bridles to their horses before making their escape.
 There is also a legend which tells of a siege of Ostrava during which the besieged townspeople released unbridled horses to run in circles around the town.
 This is said to have confused the attacking armies so much that they fled.